vmacarios/spring-mvc-demo/README.md

 processFormV2 will convert the received data (using `HttpServletRequest`) to upperCase and return it to the model.\
 processFormV3 do the same using `@RequestParam("fieldName")` annotation.

+---

+### Data Binding
+Spring has special tags for data binding.
+Those tags are used in the jsp file.\ A special line has to be included on top of the jsp file.

+For the bindings, a model need to be created.\
+It can be done using a class that includes the required fields, an empty constructor and the getters and setters.\
+Then, the controller simple add the object to the model.\
+When processing the submitted form, the controller receives the data from the `modelAttribute` set in the form and bind it to the object.

+On the form, set the `modelAttribute` with the same value used in the controller.\
+Also set the `path` for the inputs using the model field names.\
+Use `${}` to access data from the model in the jsp files.